mavi888/workshop-aws-getting-started-amplify/docs/add-search.md

 Amazon ElasticSearch is a great service if you need complex queries and it is fully integrated to AWS Amplify.
 Check the [searchable directive](https://docs.amplify.aws/cli/graphql-transformer/directives#searchable) for more info.
 The main problem with Amazon ElasticSearch service is that is not a serverless service, it will be running all the time, no matter if we are searching or not.

-If we choose DynamoDB to provide search capabilities we can get search results in miliseconds and we can embrace the serverless architecture, however the queries qe can do are a bit more limited.
+If we choose DynamoDB to provide search capabilities we can get search results in miliseconds and we can embrace the serverless architecture, however the queries we can do are a bit more limited.

 For this use case we are using DynamoDB.
 We will create a simple search that will allow us to search for the text in our notes.
-The limitation is that we can only get results for notes that begins with the desired search word.
+The limitation is that we can only get results for notes that begin with the desired search word.

 ## Modifying the GraphQL API